oreoluwadnd/HelloMovie/solutionDetails.md

 - Simplified Deployment: Docker simplifies the deployment process.
 You package your application, along with all its dependencies, into a container image, eliminating the infamous "It works on my machine" problem and streamlining deployment.

 - Scaling: Docker containers can be effortlessly scaled up or down to accommodate increased loads.
 When coupled with orchestration tools like Kubernetes, Docker enables automated scaling and seamless management of your application.

-Certainly, let's provide a more detailed explanation of why your chosen technology stack is the best fit for building the application:

 ## MySQL Database: